Feno Ilirel

 Worshippers

 Doctors, alchemists, and apothecaries all commonly worship the Queen of Herbs and the Mother of Medicines, as do those who minister to the health of animals and those who suffer from severe or chronic illnesses and injuries.
 Her worshippers often seek relief or guidance from their patron, who is generous with her gifts in exchange for their prayer and sacrifices of various incenses, some more affordable than others.
+Members of Gen Ilirel or the Legio Ilirel venerate her as their ultimate progentor (or at least adoptive matron).

 Clergy